Background pattern

 Store in the original packaging to protect it from moisture.
 Store below 30°C.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medicines you no longer need at the SIGRE collection point at the pharmacy.
-Ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be thrown down the drain or into the trash.
+Deposit the packaging and medicines that you no longer need in the SIGRE point of the pharmacy.
+Ask your pharmacist how to dispose of the packaging and medicines that you no longer need.
+This will help protect the environment.

 Composition of Perindopril Krka